corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/tooling.md

 ## OpenSSL

 Examples in this documentation use OpenSSL to display the content of certificates in a readable form.
-This is not optional tool.
+This is an optional tool.
 For information, see the [OpenSSL documentation](https://www.openssl.org/docs/).